ebanx/woocommerce-gateway-ebanx/readme.txt

 [youtube https://www.youtube.com/watch?v=J8vFkDwHMWA]

 Accept with ease and security, the most popular local payment methods in Latin America and receive your money anywhere in the world.
-The WooCommerce EBANX Payment Gateway plugin will enable you to significantly increase your cross-border sales & conversion rates by allowing you to sell like a local in the world’s fastest growing ecommerce markets.
+The WooCommerce EBANX Payment Gateway plugin will enable you to significantly increase your cross-border sales & conversion rates by allowing you to sell like a local in the world’s fastest growing eCommerce markets.

 Ready to accept local payments but don’t have an account yet?
 Finish our [simple sign-up](https://www.ebanx.com/business/en/dashboard) and we can start helping you sell like a local in Latin America or schedule a [call with a Business Development Executive](https://app.hubspot.com/meetings/ebanx-ronaldo/schedule-call).

 **Plugin Description**

-The WooCommerce EBANX Payment Gateway plugin allows you to accept local & international payment methods directly on your ecommerce store.
+The WooCommerce EBANX Payment Gateway plugin allows you to accept local & international payment methods directly on your eCommerce store.
 Using the EBANX plugin you can process relevant cash, online debit, and credit card payments in Brazil, Mexico, Argentina, Chile, Colombia, Peru & Ecuador, and access over 20M EBANX Wallet users. **No technical knowledge is needed for installation.
 Installation is simple, the way it should be.**

 **EBANX Advantages**